Track 1 - Engineering is living in a contested world

 ‘...the essay is not a form, has no form; it is a game that creates its own rules.’
 Michael Hamburger

-Michel de Montaigne wrote them about cannibals, Bertrand Russell wrote one in praise of idleness, and Virginia Woolf has one about a dying moth.
-But what exactly is an essay?
-In this 6-week module, the essays you will examine are not dull academic treatises, but witty, conversational, reflective, and confessional.
-By exploring this 500-year old genre, you will interrogate a range of essay styles (politics with Orwell, metaphysics with Woolf) in order to have a better understanding of how this form can be a creative laboratory for your own thought experiments.
+In this 6-week module, you will read and listen to a diverse range of personal essays that are witty, conversational, reflective, and confessional.
+By exploring this 500-year old genre, you will interrogate a range of narrative approaches in order to have a better understanding of how this form can be a creative laboratory for your own thought experiments.

 Track 3 - Engineering is convincing

-Phase 1 - Debating (J. Toulouse)
+Phase 2 - Debating (J. Toulouse)

 This debating course will help students develop confidence in their abilities to research, prepare, present and defend logical arguments.
 Students will learn to debate individually and in teams; they will take part in popular debating formats like Public Forum and British Parliamentary.